Skip to main content

 National Insurance

-While National Insurance payments stay put for employees, employers will see a:
+In 2025, National Insurance payments stayed put for employees, but employers have had:

 However, smaller businesses will be protected by the Employment Allowance increase from £5,000 to £10,500.
 The £100,000 cap will also be removed, allowing all eligible employers “to employ up to four National Living Wage workers full time without paying employer National Insurance on their wages.